smbutterfield/ibmt17-18/_01-pitches-clefs-int/1c3-tx-intervals.md

 ### Diatonic intervals

 More commonly for tonal music, we are interested in the number of steps on the diatonic (major or minor) scale.
-This is a bit tricky—not because it's difficult, but because it's counterintuitive.
+This is a bit tricky—not because it's difficult, but because it's counter-intuitive.
 Unfortunately, the system is too old and well engrained to change it now!
 But once you get past the initial strangeness, diatonic intervals are manageable.

 When identifying a diatonic interval, begin with the *letter names only*.
 That is, treat C, C-sharp, and C-flat all as *C* for the time being.
 Next, count the number of steps (different letters) between the two pitches in question, *including both pitches in your count*.
 This gives you the *generic interval*.